Tony Rudd: Successes at BRM

 Rudd put in place proper engineering procedures within the team.
 Rudd drove a monocoque Killeen car at Folkingham and increased his interest in vehicle rigidity.
 His spaceframe and monocoque V8-engined designs took BRM to 1 constructors' and 1 drivers' World Championships.
 However, his H-16 engine for the new three litre formula (based on two of the successful 1.5 litre V8s on top of each other) proved to be heavy and overcomplicated.
 The team struggled with the complex design and gradually lost momentum in the late Sixties.
 Rudd claims that the H-16 would have been successful had the drawings been followed accurately - as it was the engine had heavier castings than planned and its power-to-weight ratio was unfavourable; it also had breathing difficulties and only started to improve when it fired as a sixteen-cylinder engine rather than two eights.
-After abandoning the H-16, Rudd designed a compact V-12 that was to be the foundation of renewed success in the years after his departure from BRM.
+While the H-16 was struggling, Rudd organised for Geoff Johnson to design a compact sports-car racing V-12 for customer sale, an engine that became the foundation of renewed success in the years after Rudd's departure from BRM.
 As a sideline to BRM's main development, Rudd and Peter Wright were also involved with the design of a ground effect car that never raced; driver John Surtees was adamant that it could not be made raceworthy.
 Rudd and Wright were later to be reunited at Lotus on work that did lead to successful ground-effect racing cars.